Applying for Handicap Parking in North Dakota

 You may use your disabled parking pass from another state if you are visiting North Dakota, and you may use your North Dakota permit in any other state.
 However, you must follow the rules and regulations in the state you are in at any given time.

-When you are issued your handicap placard, you must display it prominently on your rearview mirror when the vehicle is parked.
+When you are issued your handicap placard in North Dakota, you must display it prominently on your rearview mirror when the vehicle is parked.
 You must remove the placard when the vehicle is in motion.
 Failure to follow these rules could result in a citation.

 Parking Pass Requirements